 - Students who have completed college credit hours after graduating from high school should apply as transfers.
 (Transfer credits are evaluated after admission.)

-- Apply online or use the Common Application or Universal College Application.
+- Apply online, use the Common Application or the Coalition Application.

 - Those who have completed 17 or more college credits should submit official transcripts from all colleges and universities attended and final high school transcripts.